DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

 Finally, Jason spoke: "We accept.
 But with conditions."

 He counted on his fingers: "One: We maintain full control over curriculum and teaching methods.
 Two: We get final say on student selection.
-Three: Malvek's veto power is limited to confirmed hostile entities—not suspected, not possible, but confirmed.
+Three: Malvek's veto power is limited to confirmed hostile entities - not suspected, not possible, but confirmed.
 Four: We can walk away if the partnership compromises our ethics."

 "Think he'll agree to that?"
 Lina asked.